MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/financial-reporting-currency-capability.md

 The places where currency symbols are used are:
 * Display currency symbol on first row which is defined in the Report Definition
-* Use currency format in this row (CS), defined in the Row Definition
+* Use currency format in this row (CS), which is defined in the Row Definition
 * Format Overrides defined in the Row and Column Definition

 ### Financial reporting attributes related to currency